tillbiskup/aspecd/docs/concepts.rst

 Already graphically representing one-dimensional data leaves nearly endless possibilities, considering line styles, colours, and alike.
 Multi-dimensional data add an additional level of complexity.
 Here, the slice or view chosen is often crucial.

 The key idea behind representations is to store the necessary metadata to (automatically) reproduce a representation starting from the data.
-Representations can generally be both, graphically or tabular in character.
+Representations can generally be both, graphical or tabular in character.

 Annotations